Model Selection for Treatment Choice: Penalized Welfare Maximization: Penalized Welfare Maximization

 \subsection{Penalized Welfare Maximization: Some Examples of Penalties}

-This section serves two purposes.
-First, it illustrates the results of Section \ref{ss:PWMres} with two concrete choices for the penalty $C_n(k)$.
-Second, the results help quantify the size of the extraneous term in the bound of Theorem \ref{thm:regretbound} for these penalties, so as to address the concerns presented in Remark \ref{rem:twoterms}.
-The first penalty we present, the Rademacher penalty, is theoretically elegant but computationally burdensome.
-The second penalty we present, the holdout penalty, is very intuitive and much more tractable in applications.
-However, the holdout penalty involves a sample-splitting procedure that some may find unappealing.
-Both of the penalties share the property that they do \emph{not} require the practitioner to know the VC dimensions $V_k$ of the approximating classes, which we feel is important to make the method broadly applicable.
+This section illustrates the results of Section \ref{ss:PWMres} with two concrete choices for the penalty $C_n(k)$, and quantifies the size of the auxiliary term in the bound of Theorem \ref{thm:regretbound} for these penalties.
+The first penalty we present, the holdout penalty, formalizes a sample-splitting procedure.
+The second penalty, the Rademacher penalty, does not involve sample-splitting but could be computationally burdensome in practice.
+Both of the penalties share the property that they do not require that the practitioner have precise bounds on the VC dimensions $V_k$ of the approximating classes (only that they are finite), which we feel is important to make the method broadly applicable.